divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

   configuration for a module is defined.

+- `environmentArray.development.dataModelState`: Used to maintain the state of the data model vs the database.
+  Divblox will use the information to alert the user when the underlying database needs to be synchronized with the provided data model.
+  - `environmentArray.development.dataModelState.currentDataModelHash`: A hash of the complete current data model that can be used to detect changes
+  - `environmentArray.development.dataModelState.lastDataModelChangeTimestamp`: A unix timestamp that refers to when the data model was last changed.
+Divblox will update this when a change is detected.
+  - `environmentArray.development.dataModelState.lastDataModelSyncTimestamp`: A unix timestamp that refers to when the database was last synchronized with the provided data model.

 - `webServiceConfig`: Contains the configuration for the Divblox web service
 - `webServiceConfig.apiEndPointRoot`: Specifies the root for the divblox api's
 - `webServiceConfig.wwwRoot`: Specifies the root for the divblox public landing page